 The pre-opening session is like a warm-up before the stock market

 starts trading.
 It lasts for 15 minutes, from 9:00 AM to 9:15 AM.
-This session was introduced to stabilize stock prices and avoid sudden price jumps when the market opens.
+This session was introduced to stabilise stock prices and avoid sudden price jumps when the market opens.

-When the market opens, many people place buy or sell orders at once, which can cause stock prices to fluctuate wildly.
+When the market opens, many people place buy or sell orders simultaneously, which can cause stock prices to fluctuate significantly.
 The pre-opening session collects all orders and sets a fair starting price for each stock, reducing chaos.

 The 15-minute pre-opening session is split into three parts: